Our Story

 Privacy Policy

 Your privacy is important to us.
-It is Right To Know’s policy to respect your privacy regarding any information we may collect from you through our app, Right to Know.
+It is Right To Know’s policy to respect your privacy regarding any information we may collect from you.
 We only ask for personal information when we truly need it to provide a service to you.
 We collect it by fair and lawful means, with your knowledge and consent.
 We also let you know why we’re collecting it and how it will be used.

 This policy is effective as of 1 January 2021.